Presented by John Kenny, Big Train Farm

 * Chemical Nutrition, Form and Function – Now that we understand the constituents of soil we will examine the role they play in plant growth.
 What are the building blocks of plants?
 All the plant nutritional elements besides carbon, oxygen, and hydrogen are supplied either exclusively or primarily from the soil.
 This class will focus on the way plants thrive with proper elemental nutrition.

-* Photosynthesis – the chemical reactions of photosynthesis and the by-products resulting are the foundation of plant growth (and all life on earth).
+* Photosynthesis – the chemical reactions of photosynthesis and the by-products resulting are the foundation of plant growth (and nearly all life on earth).
 Let’s take a close look at this process and see how it works in order to understand how we can manage it.

 * Nutrient Mobility in Plants – Observing nutrient mobility (or how nutrients are translocated around a plant) is an important way for us to understand plant health and productivity.
 Why are some nutrients mobile and some not?
 What does this tell us about, say, our crop health?